 In general, Takayuki Shibata knives have a unique profile that is a lot straighter but still maintains a gentle curve so that the complete profile always makes contact with the cutting board.
 His knives are also very thin, and therefore highly specialized for the more experienced cooks.

 If you did not know about steel-type, patina, and food oxidation and what you can and can not do with it, I can’t recommend this knife to home cooks or professional cooks.
 If you already know how fragile the edge can be, and how easy it can rust, and oxidize particular food, then only you can decide if it is worth it for you or not.

 Suitable for professional cooks?

-Professional cooks that were not aware of the oxidization of high carbon knives on a particular food.
+Professional cooks were not aware of the oxidization of high-carbon knives on a particular food.
 Your head chef would have probably talked to you about it, so make sure you know what you can and can not cut with it.
 Even with a patina layer, food will still oxidize faster, which is not good if your prep work needs to survive the next day.

 Maintenance and Care